JuanfeBaut/MarketingCampaing-w-RandomizedDataset/README.md

 | SocialMediaInteractions | Numerical | Number of interactions (likes, comments) on the brand’s social media |
 | AvgSessionDuration | Numerical | Average duration of a website session (in minutes) |
 | ItemsInCart	Numerical	Average number of items left in the shopping cart |

-Due the randomized dataset, the insights I got are only one of the infinite possible outputs

 ## Code to create and save the dataset